MOMMH2008/MHLocalizable/README.md

 - [x] Full supported Swizzling so will change on the fly.
 - [x] Working on Storyboard directly.
-- [x] Did't use string file or any other files.
+- [x] Doesn't use string file or any other files.
 - [x] Support all RTL and LTR languages, auto detecte and change the layout according to Language.
 - [x] Support reload any specific view after localization.
 - [x] Support iOS 9.0+